cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/event-driven-retention.md

 Event-driven retention is typically used as part of a records-management process.
 This means that:

 - Labels based on events also usually classify content as a record.
-For more information, see [Using labels for records management](labels.md#records).
+For more information, see [Using Content Search to find all content with a specific label applied to it](labels.md#using-content-search-to-find-all-content-with-a-specific-label-applied-to-it).

 - A document that's been declared as a record but whose event trigger has not yet happened is retained indefinitely (records can't be permanently deleted), until an event triggers that document's retention period.